hashicorp/design-system/website/docs/foundations/typography/partials/guidelines/guidelines.md

 ![A piece of UI showing primarily an account balance, highlighting the differences between the two display styles.
 One a heading and the other one not.](/assets/foundations/typography/typography-remaining-balance-example.png)

-An important note: The page is still following the semantically correct logical order of headings, where “Total period usage” is a heading (an H3 with semibold weight), while the balance below it is not (medium weight as a span or paragraph).
+An important note: The card is still following the semantically correct logical order of headings, where “Total period usage” is a heading (an H3 with semibold weight), while the balance below it is not (medium weight as a span or paragraph).
 Font weight is used to create the visual hierarchy here instead size.